Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You’re not easy to anger but when you get angry it’s a sight to behold.
-You gain the following benefits:

 * You deal double damage to structures and non-animated objects.
 * You can use your attack action to hurl boulders around.
 They count as a simple weapon with the thrown 30/60ft property, dealing 1d10 damage on a hit.
 If you have multi attack you can hurl as many boulders per tern as you have attacks.